Loader gif

 • Amended state returns can take much longer to receive than amended federal returns.

-• The timeline varies state to state.
+• The timeline varies from state to state.

 • Why did I not receive a state tax refund?